 The following are Departmental Guidelines for promotion to Professor with tenure and are consistent with the College of Medicine Criteria and Guidelines for appointment and promotion to this rank.
-Promotion to Full Professor is based on sustained excellence and achievements in research, teaching and service and signifies an extremely high level of professional accomplishment.
+Promotion to Professor is based on achievements in research, teaching and service and signifies an extremely high level of professional accomplishment.
 The Department recognizes that, at this level, the Candidate's career may focus on two out of these three areas.
 However, the candidate must demonstrate innovation, leadership and distinction in two areas and some productivity in the third.
-Our Guidelines are consistent with the College of Medicine Criteria and Guidelines for Appointment and Promotion of Faculty to Professor in that this rank signifies an extremely high level of professional accomplishment, is not solely based upon years in rank and documentation of excellence is required.
 The hallmark of academic achievement is the generation of new knowledge through creative and original research and scholarship.
 Excellence in this area is usually the primary basis for promotion.